Helmholtz-UFZ/saqc/sphinxdoc/cook_books/MultivariateFlagging.rst

    [70199 rows x 3 columns]

 The data seems to have a fairly regular sampling rate of *15* minutes at first glance.
-But checking out values around *2017-10-29*, we noitce, that the sampling rate seems not to be totally stable:
+But checking out values around *2017-10-29*, we notice, that the sampling rate seems not to be totally stable:

-.. doctest:: exampleMV
+.. doctest:: default

    >>> qc.data[['sac254_raw', 'level_raw', 'water_temp_raw']]['2017-10-29 07:00:00':'2017-10-29 09:00:00'] # doctest:+NORMALIZE_WHITESPACE
    columns              sac254_raw  level_raw  water_temp_raw